lsky96/unrolled-tbsca-ad/README.md

 | PyWavelets | 1.4.1 |

 ## Description
+### Executing training and validation
 The script ```script_paper_results.py``` runs all experiments done in the paper.
+Arguments: EXP --cvs CVS [--parallel]
+1) EXP: There are 5 experiments that can be run:
+	- synth_abl: Runs the script that was used to perform the feature distillation for parameters **W** and **M**.
+The distillation by model comparison is not automatic, and experiments are by progressively adding the feature group yielding the best performance and iterating through the remaining groups.
+The progression is indicated by the ```Round X``` comments.
+	- synth_comp: Runs comparisons of different methods on synthetic data.
+	- abil_comp: Runs comparisons of different methods on Abilene data.
+	- class_comp: Runs comparisons on "classical" (not unrolled) algorithms on a synthetic data set using Bayesian optimization methods.
+	- custom: Runs a training run and validation for arbitrary parameters.
+The experimental parameters are described and set within the script.
+2) --cvs CVS: list of cross-validation split indices, e.g., 0 1 2 3 4. synth_abl, synth_comp, class_comp and custom (per default) have 5 splits in total (0 1 2 3 4). abil_comp has 4 splits.
+3) --parallel: optional, splits will be run simultaneously.
+Only supported for CPU.

-Inside the script, further sub-experiments can be activated and deactivated.
+Inside the script, further sub-experiments for synth_abl, synth_comp and abil_comp can be activated and deactivated.
+Note that single simulations, of which there are multiple per EXP, may take many hours for each split.

-File directories (SCENARIODIR, RESULTDIR, EXPORTDIR, RW_ABILENE_DIR), CPU thread limit and device (CPU/GPU) can be configured in ```config.py```.
-The training and validation results are written to EXPORTDIR as CSV.
+File directories (SCENARIODIR, RESULTDIR, EXPORTDIR, RW_ABILENE_ROUTINGTABLE_PATH, RW_ABILENE_FLOW_PATH), CPU thread limit and device (CPU/GPU) can be configured in ```config.py```.
 Note that the memory optimization of the code is limited - it can easily exceed 20GB for some experiments.

+### Models and Algorithms
+Classical algorithms: bbcd (from Mardani et al.), bsca (from our prev. conference publication), bsca_tens_nrlx (Alg.
+1), bsca_tens_rlx (Alg.
+2)
+Learning-based architectures: BSCATensorUnrolled (proposed architecture, see ```script_paper_results.py``` for configuration), BSCAUnrolled (from our prev. conference publication)

+### Data and Results
+Synthetic data sets and processed RW data are stored in SCENARIODIR.
+Trained models and results are pickled and stored in RESULTDIR.
+The results are further exported as tabular data into EXPORTDIR.
+They are named as follows:
+- ```bayopt_{ALG_NAME}_cvs{INT}.txt```: Results in AUC for classical method for one data split for best iteration number or over all layers.
+- ```bayopt_{ALG_NAME}_cvs{INT}_iter.txt```: Results in AUC for classical method for one data split over all iterations.
+- ```{RUN_NAME}_cvs{SPLIT}_ON_{VALIDATION_DATA_NAME}.txt```: Results in AUC for learning-based methods for one data split over all layers.
+- ```{RUN_NAME}_cvs{SPLIT}_tloss.txt```: Training loss for learning-based methods for one data split over training steps.
+- ```{RUN_NAME}_cvs{SPLIT}_tepochs.txt```: Validation AUC and average regularization parameters for learning-based methods for one data split over training epochs.

+## Abilene Dataset
+The Abilene realworld dataset can be downloaded from, e.g., [https://www.cs.utexas.edu/~yzhang/research/AbileneTM/](https://www.cs.utexas.edu/~yzhang/research/AbileneTM/) (Zhang et al. 2003 - "Fast Accurate Computation of Large-Scale IP Trafﬁc Matrices from Link Loads").
+We need the routing table "A" (set RW_ABILENE_ROUTINGTABLE_PATH accordingly) and "X{NUM}.gz" (set RW_ABILENE_FLOW_PATH accordingly.)

 ## Usage
 Paper reference will be added soon.